mockoon/mockoon.com/content/docs/latest/data-buckets/overview.md

 If a data bucket contains [request helpers](docs:templating/mockoon-request-helpers), Mockoon will generate the bucket content only **after the first call** made to a route using this data bucket (by referencing it directly or using a data helper).
 It allows you to create bucket "configuration" routes that you can call programmatically with the content you want to reuse in your bucket using the request helpers (`body`, `queryParams`, etc.).

+> 💡 Data buckets can be added, modified or deleted when the server is running.
+They will be (re)generated immediately and their content will be available for the next incoming request.
+However, if a data bucket contained references to other buckets, you need to restart the server for the changes to take effect.

 ## Resetting data buckets

 To regenerate a data bucket's content, you can restart the mock server or you can also use the [admin API state purge endpoint](docs:admin-api/server-state) or specific [data buckets endpoint](docs:admin-api/data-buckets).